Full Credential process by First Advantage (FADV)

 Response: We hope you wouldn’t make such a decision.
-Unfortunately, this is a mandatory process.
-In the short term nothing will change, but if you fail to complete this process by the end of 2018 you will be unable to process any further background checks on Aspen iRecord® and you will become non-compliant in the eyes of your work providers.
+Unfortunately, this is a mandatory process for you to complete.
+If you fail to do so, you will be unable to complete any future background checks, including renewals.
+This will affect the compliance of any work assigned to your business.

 Customer: Is there a cost to complete this credentialing process?

 Response: No, there is no cost to you.
 Aspen has negotiated with First Advantage on behalf of all of our customers to have the normal credentialing fee waived.